 Phone 022 175 5684

 Andy was born in the UK and moved to New Zealand in 2012.
-He works as a Registered Nurse at the Auckland District Health Board at the Greenlane Clinical Centre.
+He is married and works as a Registered Nurse at the Auckland District Health Board at the Greenlane Clinical Centre.
 During the early 1980’s Andy trained for the priesthood in the Church of England but instead of ordination was admitted to the office of ‘Reader’ in 1991, continued in secular employment and for 28 years was licensed to the city centre parish of All Saints, St. Mary & St. Peter in Nottingham.
 Upon moving to Auckland and taking up residence within the parish of St. Alban’s, Andy was given the Bishop of Auckland’s license as Liturgist, Pastor and Preacher and now shares the ministry of the parish priest at this lovely church with heritage grade building, a fine Anglo-Catholic tradition and a tremendous Christian community.
 Having found faith originally in the ‘evangelical’ tradition of the Anglican Church he has a passion for preaching and mission and now as a more self consciously ‘Catholic’ has a love for fine liturgy.
 As an associate of the Order of the Holy Cross he has a commitment to a discipline of daily prayer; his other passions include good food and wine, entertaining and being entertained, dogs, travel and the arts.